Transgender Youth Program at the UVM Children's Hospital

 We can provide a referral to the reproductive endocrinology team at the UVM Medical Center to discuss fertility preservation options if it is desired by the patient and family, and if the patient is at pubertal age.
 We can assist in facilitating the transition to adult transgender care (adult endocrinology, family medicine or internal medicine primary care providers) in the community and at the UVM Medical Center when appropriate.

 Patient and family comfort is a top priority, and we encourage parents to contact us with questions or concerns.
 For more information, please call us at 802-847-3811.

 Program location: Children's Specialty Center at the UVM Children’s Hospital

-Appointment times: first Monday of each month in the afternoon
+Appointment times: first Monday afternoon and third Wednesday morning of each month

 Ages of patients for whom we provide services: up to 18 years old

 Visit our Transgender Resources page for helpful information.

 - A member of our team will call you before the appointment, provide an introduction to the program, and obtain background information prior to meeting you/your child for the first time.